 1. Excitement / Thrills / Danger

-Thus, white water river rafting, tornado chasing, sky diving, bungee jumping, mountain climbing, and the like, are all very exciting and thrilling to some while being white-knuckle experiences for most of us.
+Thus, white water river rafting, tornado chasing, skydiving, bungee jumping, mountain climbing, the taking of selfies at cliff’s edge, and the like, are all very exciting and thrilling to some while being white-knuckle experiences for most of us.
 I’ve coined the term danger tourism or macho tourism, essentially as the tendency to take risks just to the point of still being relatively safe and secure.

-I wouldn’t go so far as to say that this is exciting or thrilling, per se, in that sense but rather, a form of satisfying innate curiosity of how the other side lives in the security and comfort of our safe surroundings (e.g., our large, comfortable touring cars and limousines).
+I wouldn’t go so far as to say that this is exciting or thrilling, per se, in that sense, but rather a form of satisfying the innate curiosity of how the other side lives in the security and comfort of our safe surroundings (e.g., our large, comfortable touring cars and limousines).
 We want to see how the other side lives, while still staying inoculated, protected, secure as well as immune from it–than actually BEING A PART OF IT.

 If I can touch my toe into the tip of something I really want no part of—and yet pull my toe back from it all—well, isn’t that exciting or titillating in a sense?